Skip to content

 When surgeons are threatened or alarmed, they lift their scalpel spines, using them to slash at their attackers!
 They also use the spines to wedge themselves into cracks in the reef.

+There are 51 species of surgeon fish, 19 of which occur in southern African waters.
 Adults live in caves on reefs at depths of up to 100m, or in open water around sea mounts and islands.
+The juveniles are found in estuaries where they graze on algae-covered rocks.